cuongpiger/kolla-ansible/doc/source/user/multinode.rst

 The ansible inventory file contains all the information needed to determine what services will land on which hosts.
-Edit the inventory file in the Kolla Ansible directory ``ansible/inventory/multinode``.
-If Kolla Ansible was installed with pip, it can be found in ``/usr/share/kolla-ansible``.
+Edit the inventory file in the Kolla-Ansible directory ``ansible/inventory/multinode``.
+If Kolla-Ansible was installed with pip, it can be found in ``/usr/share/kolla-ansible``.

 Add the IP addresses or hostnames to a group and the services associated with